 Simply put, an HOA collection agency is a third-party agency or company that handles debt collection for homeowners associations.

 Residents of a homeowners association pay dues on a monthly basis.
-When these dues go unpaid for at least 3 months, the association can declare the homeowner delinquent.
+When these dues go unpaid for at least three months, the association can declare the homeowner delinquent.

 Associations that have many delinquent accounts can suffer a number of consequences.
 Dues are HOAs’ primary source of income.
 It is how associations make money, which is then used to pay various expenses related to the maintenance and upkeep of the community.